Financial assistance falls under three general categories.

 Scholarships from non-university sources must be reported to financial assistance.

 In order to keep institutional scholarships or discounts, students must maintain a required GPA.
 Scholarships and discounts will be lost or reduced for students achieving a GPA below the minimum.
-Students enrolled in online programs are not eligible for institutionally funded aid.

 Loans are based on the financial need of the student and the availability of funds from the federal government, lending institutions, and other organizations.
 Loans must be repaid upon graduation or when students leave the university.
 Although most loans are made directly to students, some loans are made to parents of dependent students.